 Youth Voice Artistic Exhibition-3

 At this event, around 70 works were put to display for a month.
-The exhibition started on 9th march 2015 and continued until 9th April 2015.
+The exhibition started on 9th March 2015 and continued until 9th April 2015.
 Most of the paintings were works of those who had been trained within Asia Culture House itself.
-However, they were all dedicated to women, depicting their hopes, their social life and the suffering they undergo in Afghan society.
+However, they were all dedicated to women, depicting their hopes, their social life, and the suffering they undergo in Afghan society.

 Youth Voice Artistic Exhibition-4

 This exhibition started on 2nd July.
 In total, 23 artists volunteered and submitted their works to the selection committee.
 53 artworks were selected for the exhibition and were put to display at this exhibition.
-Daily life, portraits, women and children were some themes of the artworks.
+Daily life, portraits, women, and children were some themes of the artworks.

 Youth Voice Artistic Exhibition-5

 YVAE-5 was organized in Kabul’s Darulaman Palace, on 7th October 2015.
 Works included, among others, paintings and morels and every one of them conveyed the message of peace and the hatred of war.
 The exhibition was arbitrarily conducted in Darulaman Palace.
 For, the palace is a remarkable unity of two contradictive faces of human civilization; the face of war and destruction, the face of stability and construction.
-Even though more than 20 years have passed since the end of bloody civil war, Darulaman Palace still contains the wounds.
+Even though more than 20 years have passed since the end of the bloody civil war, Darulaman Palace still contains the wounds.